perk11/large-model-proxy/README.md

 Output from each service is logged to a separate file.
 Default behavior is to log it into logs/{name}.log, but it can be redefined by specifying `LogFilePath` parameter for each service.

+## Contributing

+Pull requests and features suggestions are welcome.

+Due to concurrent nature, race conditions are very common in large-model-proxy, making manual testing impractical.
+Therefore I am striving to have close to 100% automated test coverage.

+If you're adding a new feature, implementing automated tests for it is going to be required to merge it.

 ## Contacts

+I review all the issues submitted on Github, including feature suggestions.

-Please join my Telegram group for any feedback, questions and collaboration: https://t.me/large_model_proxy
+Feel free to join my Telegram group for any feedback, questions and collaboration: https://t.me/large_model_proxy